input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 Artifacts written to artifacts/single-signatures.json Artifacts written to artifacts/multi-signatures.json

->> Protocol verify certificates phase:
+>> Protocol certificate verification phase:
 Message #0 to verify: 7724e03fb8d84a376a43b8f41518a11c
 Party #0: aggregate signature not found 7724e03fb8d84a376a43b8f41518a11c

->> Certificate verification failed: aggregate signature not found
+>> Certificate verification failed: aggregate signature not found.
 ```

 :::tip

-For more information about the Mithril Protocol, please refer to the [About Mithril](../mithril-protocol/protocol.md) section.
+For more information about the Mithril protocol, refer to the [about Mithril](../mithril-protocol/protocol.md) section.

 :::